-Are you a first time home buyer who is wondering what is a Flisp Grant, or how to apply for a home loan subsidy by government and what is the process and requirements.
+Are you a first time home buyer who is wondering what is a Flisp Grant, or how to apply for a home loan subsidy from the government, and what is the process and requirements?

 What is the Finance Linked Individual Subsidy Program (FLISP)?